iamyounix/msimagb460_tomahawk/Tips/USB Keyboard Wake/USB Keyboard Wake.md

 **Method 2**

-Set Virtual USB Devices to route proper wake event from loaded [USBWakeFixup.kext](https://github.com/osy/USBWakeFixup) to acpi mapped usb devices.
-This method using combine proper instruction from acpi from assiociated kext with `acpi-wake-type` and `acpi-wake-gpe`.
-Create new SSDT by pasting this code to any `.asl` equivalent editor and save it as `.dsl`. before editing, please make sure to check the path of your USB devices.
-You may need this code below:
+Set virtual USB devices to route the proper wake event from [USBWakeFixup.kext](https://github.com/osy/USBWakeFixup) loaded USBWakeFixup.kext to acpi-mapped USB devices.
+This method combines proper instruction from acpi from the associated kext with "acpi-wake-type" and "acpi-wake-gpe."
+Create a new SSDT by pasting this code into any ".asl" equivalent editor and saving it as ".dsl."
+Before editing, please make sure to check the path of your USB devices.

 ```asl
 /**